 Starting feeds with your baby can be exciting and scary.
 If you have an concerns about your child’s feeding skills, progressing through food stages, or their nutrition, please do not hesitate to discuss this with your primary care provider.

 Children’s Health Care of Newburyport, Massachusetts and Haverhill is a pediatric healthcare practice providing care for families across the North Shore, Merrimack Valley, southern New Hampshire, and the Seacoast regions.
 The Children’s Health Care team includes pediatricians and pediatric nurse practitioners who provide comprehensive pediatric health care for children, including newborns, toddlers, school aged children, adolescents, and young adults.
 Our child-centered and family-focused approach covers preventative and urgent care, immunizations, and specialist referrals.
-Our services include an on on-site pediatric nutritionist, special needs care coordinator, and social workers.
-We also have walk in appointments available at all of our locations for acute sick visits.
+Our services include an on-site pediatric nutritionist, special needs care coordinator, and social workers.
+We also have walk-in appointments available at all of our locations for acute sick visits.
 Please visit chcmass.com where you will find information about our pediatric doctors, nurse practitioners, as well as our hours and services.

 Disclaimer: this health information is for educational purposes only.
 You, the reader, assume full responsibility for how you choose to use it.